In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 Canva offers hundreds of thousands of templates and elements for creating personal and business designs.
 Customize your visual material by including your brand kit and images from your library.

 Canva is a comprehensive design tool accessible to everyone who is not an expert designer.
-While most people think of it as an image editing program, it is much more.
+While most people consider it an image editing program, it is much more.
 You may design anything from printable documents to PDF invoices, flyers, infographics, and websites.

 You can either start from scratch or use their templates, depending on your experience.